 With over €558 million provided since 2014, the European Union and its Member States are the largest donor of humanitarian assistance to the Central African Republic.
 The European Union alone has provided over €136 million in humanitarian aid for the CAR since 2014.

-The Commission's European Civil Protection and Humanitarian Aid Operations department (ECHO) primarily focuses on covering the needs of the most affected population such as food, health, emergency shelter, water, sanitation and protection of civilians.
-Relief assistance is provided to internally displaced people as well as to refugees who mostly rely on humanitarian assistance for their survival.
+The European Union’s Civil Protection and Humanitarian Aid Operations department (ECHO) primarily focuses on covering the needs of the most affected people, including food, healthcare, emergency shelter, water and sanitation, education, and protection of civilians.
+Relief assistance is provided to internally displaced people, host communities and refugees, who mostly rely on humanitarian assistance for their survival.

-The EU funds food assistance, short-term livelihood and agricultural support as well as interventions to enable free access to primary health care services with a main focus on life-saving interventions for the most vulnerable population.
-Projects seeking to improve the protection of civilians also receive EU support, including the prevention of sexual violence, medical, psychosocial and legal support to victims, and actions offering a protective and educative environment for children.
+The EU funds food assistance, short-term livelihood and agricultural support, and free access to primary healthcare services with a focus on life-saving interventions.
+Projects seeking to improve the protection of civilians also receive EU support.
+They include the prevention of sexual violence, medical, psychosocial, and legal support to victims, and actions offering a protective and educational environment for children.

-To respond to sudden displacements of populations, the EU funds the rapid response mechanism which monitors the humanitarian situation, delivers essential items (such as soap, jerry cans, cooking utensils, mattresses, blankets) and provides access to water, sanitation and hygiene to those who had to flee from their homes quickly, leaving everything behind.
+To respond to sudden the displacement of people, the EU funds the rapid response mechanism.
+Its purpose is to monitor the humanitarian situation, deliver essential items (such as soap, jerry cans, cooking utensils, mattresses, blankets) and provide access to water, sanitation and hygiene to those who had to leave everything behind and flee their homes quickly.

 The EU also supports humanitarian coordination, the security of humanitarians and the UN Humanitarian Air Service (UNHAS) that enables the delivery of humanitarian assistance in a country where violence is rife and transport infrastructure is poor.